 Our policies on guest posts and guest blogging are as follows:

 - Yes, we love love love guest posts.
 However, we are biased toward academics, academics in training, and cognate types.
-Just send one of us a nice email and we’ll see if we can make something happen.
+Just send one of the permanent contributors a nice email and we’ll see if we can make something happen.

 - We are extremely flattered when we get out-of-the-blue requests from people who want to guest blog, but the procedure for bringing on guest bloggers is one of those “salami factory” things… and strangers just aren’t very likely to make it through the process.